 I made our final tagine at our Essaouira riad, having shopped that morning in the vibrant local markets — and what wonderful markets they are!

-I do realize the irony of cooking lamb tagine in a place known for its seafood, but there is fantastic lamb in the region — in fact the meat sold at the markets comes from just 15 minutes away where the cattle happily graze on the lush green coastal grass.
+I do realize the irony of cooking lamb tagine in a place known for its seafood, but there is fantastic lamb and beef in the region — in fact the meat sold at the markets comes from just 15 minutes away where the cattle happily graze on the lush green coastal grass.

 Leave plenty of time to make this dish because it can take longer than you might expect for the meat to achieve that fall-apart tenderness.
 Think slow-cooked lamb shanks.
 You can use a pressure cooker if you want, as it cuts the simmering time down to about an hour.
 Don’t quote me on that, though.